Contributing to SecureDrop¶

 All software deployed with SecureDrop is installed via Debian GNU/Linux packages via Ansible.
 The primary repository is controlled, maintained, and signed by Freedom of the Press Foundation employees.
 The current responsibilities of the release manager are covered in detailed documentation.

 If you are a Debian developer you can help improve packaging and the release process:

-All are kindly invited to help translate SecureDrop using the Weblate interface.
-We provide a detailed guide to use as reference for details such as the meaning of placeholders, etc. Feel free to reach out on the translation section of the forum for help.
-Non-English forum discussions are welcome to help facilitate translations.
+SecureDrop is translated using Weblate.
+We provide a detailed guide for translators, and feel free to contact us in the translation section of the SecureDrop forum for help.
+Non-English forum discussions are also welcome.

-If you have web design or user experience design skills, take a look at these issues on GitHub:
+If you have front-end development skills, take a look at these issues on the primary SecureDrop repo in GitHub: